Buckle Up NY, It’s the Law! Car Accident Lawyers

 The Importance of Wearing a Seat Belt

 Seat belts save lives, but only if worn correctly every time you are in a motor vehicle.
-In a crash, your seat belt keeps you:- From being ejected from the vehicle.
+In a crash, your seat belt keeps you:

 - From being thrown against the window, windshield, other passengers or the steering wheel.